VIII Corps (United Kingdom): North West Europe

 It played a major role in Operations Epsom, Jupiter, Goodwood and Bluecoat, before being reduced in size and moved to the reserve prior to the breakout from Normandy.

-The Corps fought in a supporting role during Operation Market Garden on the east flank of XXX Corps with XII Corps to the west of XXX Corps, capturing the Dutch towns of Deurne and Helmond, and took part in the advance on Venray and Venlo.
-Then in Operation Constellation beginning on 12 October 1944.
+The Corps fought in a supporting role during Operation Market Garden on the east flank of XXX Corps with XII Corps to the west of XXX Corps, capturing the Dutch towns of Deurne and Helmond.
+It took part in the advance on Venray and Venlo. with Operation Constellation beginning on 12 October 1944.

 From early December 1944 VIII Corps, was commanded by Lieutenant-General Evelyn Barker, and took part in Operation Plunder, crossing the Rhine 28 March 1945.
 Following the crossing, the corps was reactivated and allocated the 2nd Army’s right flank for the advance into Germany.
 By April 1945 the principal formations of the corps were, 11th Armoured Division and 6th Airborne Division reinforced by 6th Guards Armoured Brigade and 1st Commando Brigade.
 The 15th Scottish Infantry Division joined the Corps on the 4th April.
 The following weeks were filled with many short but intense battles and fighting across Northern Germany.
 The Corps crossed the Elbe Operation Enterprise at midnight 30 April advanced north east and occupied Plön in Schleswig-Holstein.
 The fighting continued until the unconditional surrender by German forces on the 7th May 1945.